bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-You learned that there's a key difference between the navigation of websites built with React, versus those built with HTML and CSS.
+<p>You learned that there's a key difference between the navigation of websites built with React, versus those built with HTML and CSS.
 With React-powered web pages, called single-page applications or SPAs, the entire app is loaded inside a single div, so you're not actually visiting different pages like you would with hyperlinks in HTML files.
-That's because a single-page application, or SPA, comes with its own special implementation of anchor tags and links that give the illusion of loading different pages.
+That's because a single-page application, or SPA, comes with its own special implementation of anchor tags and links that give the illusion of loading different pages.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-d.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->